hartig/ExploratoryQueryingSessions/README.md

 Our primary goal when creating this collection was to test the hypothesis that the Wikidata query logs contain sessions that exhibit exploratory querying behavior.
 In this sense, we did not attempt to be as exhaustive as possible, and neither did we attempt to be 100% accurate about the completeness of the sessions that we identified (i.e., the sessions in this repository may contain only a subset of the queries that the original sessions consisted of).
 Nonetheless, we are making available the collection because it may be a useful starting point for further research.

+This work is licensed under the [Creative Commons Attribution 4.0 International License][cc-by].

 ## Organization of the Repository
 The sessions are organized in separate sub-directories (one per session) within the [sessions](https://github.com/hartig/ExploratoryQueryingSessions/tree/main/sessions) directory.
 Within such a sub-directory, we are providing each of the queries of the corresponding session as a separate file, where the file names reflect the order of the queries within the session.
 While these queries are from 2017, most of them can still be run successfully at the [Wikidata Query Service](https://query.wikidata.org/).